 Further info/action or advice a) An impact on our commitment and duties with regard to Equality and Diversity and/or the Safety and Well-being of our staff and students?
 Yes No HR or Corporate Health & Safety b) A financial, reputational or operational impact significant enough to require an amendment to the strategic risk register or, referral to Audit Committee, and Council?
-Yes No Secretariat c) Sufficient quality of confidentiality such that it should be considered or treated as the reserved business of the Committee or of the College?
-Yes No Secretariat d) St udent Experience and Engagement Requires a change to the provision of information to current or prospective students [in order to enable students to make informed choices].
-Yes No Academic Registry [Exams Office, Academic Quality etc] - Been consulted on with relevant student representatives Yes No Academic Quality
+Yes No Secretariat c) Sufficient quality of confidentiality such that it should be considered or treated as the reserved business of the Committee or of the RVC?
+Yes No Secretariat d) Stı udent Experience and Engagement - Requires a change to the provision of information to current or prospective students [in order to enable Yes No Academic Registry students to make informed choices]. - Been consulted on with relevant student Yes No Student Participation representatives